 I would personally advise most people to get a virtual assistant for the experience of learning the power of delegation.
 I know that I used to be terrible at it.
-I wanted to do everything myself, thinking ‘only I could do it right.’
+I wanted to do everything myself, thinking ‘Only I could do it right.’

 Meanwhile for as little as $3 an hour (yes… really) I learned how to delegate and bought my time back.

 Now that you have some ideas on the types of tasks you can get them to do, where do we find these awesome people?
-I use Upwork (formerly odesk).
+I use Upwork (formerly Odesk).
 I post on both and then weed out the people that don’t fit.

-We’ll cover that topic next post, where I’ll go into detail on how to find great people that will give you the time and attention to detail that you need at a reasonable price.
+We’ll cover that topic next post, where I’ll go into detail on how to find great people who will give you the time and attention to detail that you need at a reasonable price.